-If you suffer from fibromyalgia, you may want to test whether histamine intolerance may be contributing to your symptoms or the severity of them.
+If you suffer from fibromyalgia, you want to know whether histamine intolerance may be contributing to your symptoms or the severity of them.

 Large amounts of histamine accumulating inside the body can lead to a variety of symptoms, many of which are also endured by many fibromyalgia sufferers.
 Some signs of intolerance include: